Vandorr/RROHOTASSupport/README.md

 This third-party executable program helps you to use your HOTAS with Railroads Online! game.

 Use of the program is completely free.
-If you would like to support the development, you can do it here: https://shorturl.at/bryT6 Thank you, I appreciate it!

 1️⃣  Download and save program to your hard drive (Find program release on the right side under Releases)